cansik/realsense-processing/README.md

 ## Introduction

 **Intel RealSense for Procesing** is a port of the **[Intel RealSense](https://github.com/IntelRealSense/librealsense)** library for processing.
 With this library it is possible to use the Intel RealSense D400 camera series within processing.
+The idea is **not** to expose the full API into Processing, however a simple and convenient way to work with RealSense devices.
+For full API support switching over to the underlying [java wrapper](https://github.com/cansik/librealsense-java) is recommended.

 Supported Intel RealSense Version: [2.29.0](https://github.com/IntelRealSense/librealsense/releases/tag/v2.29.0)

 #### ![#f03c15](https://placehold.it/12/f03c15/000000?text=+) Important

 - Currently the library is still under development.
-- `Linux`, `MacOS` and `Windows` binaries are bundled in the jar.
+- `Linux`, `MacOS` and `Windows` binaries (x86 / x64) are already bundled into the Jar file.
-- The library is not multithreaded, so there will be performance issues.
 - The proof of concept of this library can be found here: [proof-of-concept](https://github.com/cansik/realsense-processing/tree/master/proof-of-concept).

 #### Supported Configurations
 Here are some configurations I have tested and which are working with the Intel RealSense D435.
-Please make sure you are using a USB 3 cable!
+Please make sure you are using a USB 3.0 or 3.1 cable!

 | width | height | fps                         | depth stream | color stream |
 |-------|--------|-----------------------------|--------------|--------------|